mernst-github/repro/loopnode-assertion/README.md

 Product builds seem to work fine, bad assertion only?
 `23-fastdebug` works fine, too.

-It is very sensitive wrt input values and order, slight changes make it pass.
-I'm guessing it triggers certain loop profile counters?
+It seems to be sensitive to `static` vs local segment and placement of the increment operations.